 Rachel Dedman (b.
 1989, London) is a curator, writer, and art historian.

-Outside the V&A, Rachel is curating Material Power for Kettle’s Yard, Cambridge, and the Whitworth Gallery, Manchester.
-She is co-founder and editor of polycephaly.net, and one third of Radio Earth Hold, a research and broadcast collective supported by the Serpentine Galleries and Nottingham Contemporary.
+Rachel is co-founder and editor of polycephaly.net, and one third of Radio Earth Hold, a research and broadcast collective supported by the Serpentine Galleries and Nottingham Contemporary.
+She is widely published in academic and contemporary art contexts, and trained in the history of art at St John’s College, Oxford, and Harvard University, where she did her Postgraduate studies as the Von Clemm Fellow, 2012/13.

 Email: racheljdedman@gmail.com